Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 - a certified statement of worldwide assets and liabilities

 - certificates of bank accounts and credit cards you operated

-You will also be expected to certify that the report is correct and complete.
+- a certification confirming that the report is correct and complete.

 How do I approach a Tax Investigation?

 - complex and technical in nature